-Naturally, any prospective adoptive parent would want the comfort of being provided the assurance that there is indeed a pregnancy involving a real baby.
+Naturally, any prospective adoptive parent would want the comfort of being assured that there is indeed a pregnancy involving a real baby.

-A birthmother who is sincere would not have a problem providing you the reassurance you very much deserve.
+A sincere birth mother would not have a problem providing you the reassurance you very much deserve.

 - Has the birthmother suddenly stopped returning your calls or responding to emails?

-A sudden halt in communication is definitely a red flag.
+A sudden halt in communication is a red flag.

-- Does the birthmother refrain from providing you her contact information and instead says she will be in touch?
+- Does the birthmother refrain from providing you with her contact information and instead say she will be in touch?

 When someone is attempting to commit fraud, they most certainly would not want you to have a means of reaching out to them.